libedi/rest-request/README.md

                                              request.getHttpEntity(),
                                              request.getResponseType());
 ~~~
-With `RestRequest` as above, you can easily and readably generate all the information you need for `RestTemplate`
+With `RestRequest` as above, you can easily and readably generate all the information you need for `RestTemplate`.

 ## How to create `RestRequest`
 rest-request is generated in the following order: